- Abstract class

 What Is TypeScript Pick?

-utility type in TypeScript creates a new type by selecting one or more properties from an existing type.
+The Pick utility type creates a new type by selecting one or more properties from an existing type.
 Instead of redefining a new type from scratch, you can extract just the needed keys from another type.

 This is useful when you only need a small portion of a large type in a particular context, such as UI rendering, form submission, or API input validation.